Reporting Tips | FAQ

 What are my responsibilities as an employee?

 Tips must be reported to your employer and on your tax return.
-If your workplace participates in a tip pooling program or something similar then you only need to report the amount of tips you take home.
+If your workplace participates in a tip pooling program or something similar, then you only need to report the amount of tips you take home.

 How do I report tips to my employer?

-If your tips total more than $20 for the month, you must report them to your employer.
-Reporting tips to your employer helps them calculate how much payroll tax to withhold from your tips.
+Reporting tips to your employer helps them calculate how much payroll tax to withhold from your tips and ensure the correct amount is listed on your Form W-2

 How do I report tips on my tax return?

 All tips, cash and non-cash, are considered income and are subject to Federal income, Social Security, and Medicare tax.
-Tips reported to your employer are accounted for on your Form W-2 under wages, tips, and other compensation.
+Tips reported to your employer are accounted for on your W-2 under wages, tips, and other compensation.

 If you had periods where your tips totaled less than $20 for the month and didn’t report them to your employer, then you must use Form 4137 to figure and pay your Social Security and Medicare tax on unreported tip income.